 The temptation to complete the set to muscle failure is great, but the payback for this will be a slight drop in strength indicators in subsequent sets.
 If you complete several easy sets to failure, you will move away from your goals, whether it be an increase in strength or muscle mass.
 You need the muscles to be fresh during the hardest (last) set.
 If you are too tired during previous sets, they will certainly not be full of strength.
 Therefore, all warm-up sets must be completed shortly before muscle failure.

 Secondly, the aspect mentioned above forces you to get to muscle failure only in the last set, and this is not always enough if your goal is to maximize muscle size.
 Muscle failure is important in terms of stimulating growth processes.
-In order for the muscles to grow, they must be subjected to stress, significant in quantitative terms.
+For the muscles to grow, they must be subjected to stress, significant in quantitative terms.
 One set to failure may not give the momentum for growth that you need.

 In short, the rising pyramid is well suited for those who crave the growth of strength and power, but it is not so effective when the maximum increase in muscle size is at stake.
 This feature is important.

-Pyramid workouts routines: what is inverted pyramid
+Pyramid workouts routines: what is an inverted pyramid

 So, if the rising pyramid cannot be called the ideal choice when working for the mass, then what can be?
 Take the descending pyramid, which is sometimes called inverted.
 The name very accurately conveys the essence of the methodology: you start with the maximum weight, perform several repetitions, then reduce the weight and do more and more repetitions in subsequent sets.
 This is just an inverted copy of the previously discussed pyramid for lying bench press.